Common Ford Ranger problems and how to fix them

 You’ve gotta hand it to Ford.
 Ford and Holden were toe-to-toe for literal decades.
 Each time one would release a new model, the other would retaliate in kind.
 It resulted in unbelievable vehicles.
 Phase III GTHOs, Monaros and A9X Toranas.
 Who could forget the stunning XC Cobras?
 But right at the end, it seemed Holden had finally won.

-So, given how popular the new Ford Next-Gen Ranger is, we’ve taken a look at some problems commonly found in the Ranger.
+So, given how popular the new Ford Next-Gen Ranger is, we’ve taken a look at some common Ford Ranger problems and how to fix them.

 Cool photo right?
 Wrong.
 That check engine light is foreshadowing disaster.

-Let’s look at some common problems with them in Ford Ranger guise.
+Let’s look at some common Ford Ranger enging problems.

 If you’ve ever wondered how modern vehicles manage to make so much more power while weighing so much more than their predecessors and still use less fuel, there’s a very simple reason why.
 Every single efficiency that can be exploited is.
-20 minor things here and there that save 0.1L/100km is the difference between 14L/100km and 12L/100km and that’s important when people are new car shopping.
+Twenty minor things here and there save 0.1L/100km, which is the difference between 14L/100km and 12L/100km, and that’s important when people are shopping for a new car.

-One of the ways Ford saved a little fuel with the 3.2 Rangers is by using a variable-pressure oil pump.
-The crux of it is it’ll spool up oil pressure quicker, then back off once the right pressure is reached and require less energy to drive.
+One of the ways Ford saved a little fuel with the 3.2 Rangers was by using a variable-pressure oil pump.
+The crux of it is, it’ll spool up oil pressure quicker, then back off once the right pressure is reached and require less energy to drive.
 The downside is this creates complications.
-A common Ford Ranger problem with this is the 10-minute oil change thing but it also makes them more prone to failure, and catastrophic engine failure as a result.
+A common Ford Ranger problem with this is the 10-minute oil change thing, but it also makes them more prone to failure with catastrophic engine failure as a result.

 The solution

 Don’t even muck around here.
-If you’re planning on keeping your Ranger for any length of time rip the factory engine oil pump out and replace it with an old-fashioned gear-driven oil pump.
-Engine Australia offer one for less than 400 dollarydoos and it’ll solve both problems in one hit.
-The biggest hassle is lifting the engine enough to get the sump off but it’s a lot less hassle than an engine rebuilt.
+If you’re planning on keeping your Ranger for any length of time, rip the factory engine oil pump out and replace it with an old-fashioned gear-driven oil pump.
+The biggest hassle is lifting the engine enough to get the sump off, but it’s a lot less hassle than rebuilding an engine.

 Ever feel a little gutless sometimes?
 Like you’re just not your usual self?
 And plumes of black smoke are coming out your back end while you go into limp mode?
-Alright maybe not, but if you find yourself with this Ford Ranger common problem it’s exactly what your ride will experience.
+Alright, maybe not, but if you find yourself with this Ford Ranger problem, it’s exactly what your ride will experience.

 The solution

-Like most of these Ford Ranger problems, the fix is easy and well supported by the aftermarket.
+Like most of these Ford Ranger problems, the fix is easy and well-supported by the aftermarket.
 Buy and install a hard pipe kit.
-They’re solid alloy so won’t fail no matter how many corrugations you throw at it.
-If you’re excited, it’s a good time to throw an intercooler in too.
+They’re solid alloy, so they won’t fail no matter how many corrugations you throw at them.
+If you’re excited, it’s a good time to throw an intercooler in, too.
 We haven’t used all brands but can vouch for the Harrop offering.

 The solution